SJ23 Tech Tip E11, (Updated 2024-11-21) Bob Schimmel

 The factory stern light was removed from the transom and the hole capped with a colour matching disk of fibreglass as it is too difficult to do an epoxy and colour matching gel coat repair in this tight space.
 Besides, this way I can always reinstall the light if I have to.
 I can finally place my foot here!

-ANCHOR LIGHT - An incandescent anchor light can draw a lot of power from a battery since it operates for a LONG time without a means to charge the battery.
+ANCHOR LIGHT (2016) - An incandescent anchor light can draw a lot of power from a battery since it operates for a LONG time without a means to charge the battery.
 This is typical in southern US latitudes or during a shoulder season in northern US or Canadian latitudes.
 To reduce power consumption use an LED light and operate it automatically with a darkness switch, unless you enjoy getting out of bed to shut it off with the rising sun!
 I struggled with where to install it; at the mast head (regulation height as of 1850) or lower to the water (in line of sight to power boaters).
-Ultimately I chose a low light that is directly in the line of sight to the local "cowboy boaters" who motor around during their romantic evening outings, with anything but navigation on their mind.
+Ultimately I chose a low light that is directly in the line of sight to the local "cowboy boaters" who motor around during their romantic evenings, with anything but navigation on their mind.
 These people never think about floating hazards and are oblivious to collision regulations.
 To them the lake is an empty "parking lot" to tool around on.
 My other reason for not installing the light on the mast head is that it often blends in with the stars or shore background lights, making it more difficult to see.
 Plus, the local power boaters NEVER look up.
-For these reasons I installed a bright 3600 anchor light installed 10' above the surface.
-It is so effective that the cowboy boaters now give Panache a wide berth when on her mooring and other sail boats use the light as a beacon to enter the bay.
+For these reasons I installed a bright 3600 anchor light installed 8' above the surface.
+It is so effective that the cowboy boaters now give Panache a wide berth when on her mooring and other sail boats used the light as a beacon to enter the bay.
 A lot can be said for operating another light at the bow to show hull length or a cockpit light to increase the visibility.
 Cabin lights don't show very well through the windows.

-ébi was forced out of business.
+I fabricated this anchor light in 2016 using 8 high intensity dual in line pin (DIP) LEDs pointed horizontally and equipped it with a darkness switch.
+The switch consists of a light dependant resistor (LDR) mounted on top, pointed to the sky.
+This anchor light looks similar to a Bébi light that was manufactured in Fiji but the electronics is my design.
+"Its too bad Bébi was forced out of business.
 I was eyeing their design for a long time and buying one would have been a whole lot simpler than making one!
 It isn't till you fabricate one of these that you really appreciate their design.
 Oh well I had bags of LEDs and nothing but time on my hands during the winter."

 CASE ASSEMBLY - The PVC potable water components are available at a home improvement or plumbing shop.
 For a stiff mast I selected the 1/2" ID, thick wall tubing and removed the outside printing with fine sandpaper so it looks presentable mounted on the boat.
 For the LED housing at the top I used a 2" OD end cap with a matching size base.
 All 3 fit together quite nicely.
 Cut off all but 1/4" of the threaded portion of the base so the remaining thread functions as a lip to support the circuit board.
 Drill a hole through the base to fit the mast to.
 Make sure it fits snug over the tube and is held with epoxy.
 Bevel the top inside circumference of the mast (tube) to a smooth ridge for the power wires that will go down.
 Drill some 1/8" ventilation holes through the base.
 The cap is clamped to the base with a threaded brass rod down the center.
 Because it goes through the circuit board, the top of the rod is insulated with heat shrink.
 Since the light is permanently mounted on the transom the 1/8" rod extends through the top as a bird spike.
 Last thing I need is poop covering the light sensor.
 Click here for case assembly.